Data protection declaration & data protection notice

 Individual right of objection

-You have the right to object to the processing of your personal data, which takes place on the basis of Article 6 (1e) of the GDPR (data processing in the public interest) and Article 6 (1f) of the GDPR (data processing based on a balance of interests), for reasons that arise for your specific situation at any time; this also applies to any profiling that takes place based on this provision.
-If you submit an objection, we will no longer process your personal data unless we are able to provide evidence of compelling legitimate grounds for the processing, which override your interests, rights and freedoms, or the processing serves to assert, enforce or defend against legal claims.
+You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you that is carried out pursuant to Article 6(1)(e) of the GDPR (data processing in the public interest) and Article 6(1)(f) of the GDPR (data processing based on a balancing of interests); this also applies to profiling based on this provision.
+If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing that override your interests, rights, and freedoms, or the processing serves to assert, exercise, or defend legal claims.

 Right of objection against data processing for the purposes of direct advertising